SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/02-algorithms/04-greedy-algorithm/greedy-algorithm.md

 The solution will pick the TV as its the most expensive item and insert it in the basket.
 The basket will be holding 3000$ and 30kg, reaching the full basket capacity.

-- Disscussion:
+- Discussion:

 The Greedy algorithm didn't bring the most optimal solution here!
-The solution should pick Gaming Chair and MacBook laptop, resulting in 3500$ and reaching the exact basket capacity of 30kg with more resulting value in it.
+The solution should pick a Gaming Chair and MacBook laptop, resulting in 3500$ and reaching the exact basket capacity of 30kg with more resulting value in it.

-**Greedy algorithm doesn't bring the most optimal solution everytime.
+**The Greedy algorithm doesn't bring the most optimal solution every time.
 But it's fast and easy to implement.**

 ## Example

 Travel to Euoro example

-Consider you have to travel to europ and you have a list of places you want to visit during your trip.
-Your have a **time capacity of 3 hours** only.
+Consider you have to travel to Europe and you have a list of places you want to visit during your trip.
+You have a **time capacity of 3 hours** only.
 You decided to list your places with the **time** each place will take and a **score of points** representing how much you want to visit the place.
-We will use Greedy algorithm to solve this problem and create a plan conataining the places you should visit.
+We will use a Greedy algorithm to solve this problem and create a plan containing the places you should visit.

 place 1: